 Create excitement for school holiday events with a short post on social media.
 Make sure to include the time, date, and location so that students and parents know how to attend, as the Hannah Senesh Community Day School does in their video below.
+Or, use our Holiday Event Invitiation template as a guide to make your video.

 Give parents, students, and alumni the info they need to participate in school fundraisers and food drives by posting a short video on Facebook and by sharing occasional reminders on Twitter.
 For inspiration, take a look at this video the Vallivue School District shared on Facebook to advertise their winter coat drive.